st3phan/dotfiles/README.md

 # Stephan's dotfiles

+### Mac App Store

+Login in to the Mac App Store

 ### Install Xcode

-First, manually install Xcode from the Mac App Store.
+Manually install Xcode from the Mac App Store.

 ### Install everything
 ```